mdschramm/simple_appointments_agent/README.md

 Upgrading from groq to openai's gpt-4.1 improved the chat's handling of instructions and user input, leading me to rely more on it than manual parsing of the user's input.

-====== HealthcareConversationAgent ======
+- Re-using smaller prompt chunks in handlers:
   It may have been beneficial to come up with prompts for each action a user would want to take in any state of the chat, then extract these desired actions.
 For example, at any point a user might want to just exit the chat.
 In the current implementation, the agent must be prompted in every single state to determine if the user wants to exit the chat.

+- Same is true for determining pending actions